Polynesian Cabbage Salad

 *Umami is a Japanese word literally meaning “deliciousness.”

-Rodriguez: Chicken Dumpling Noodle Soup
+Rodriguez island: Chicken Dumpling Noodle Soup

 Ingredients for the dumplings